 Contact: aph.systems@amsterdamumc.nl

-The program leaders of the Health Behaviors & Chronic Disease research program chair the HB&CD Program Council.
-This program council consist of a selection of senior researchers of the research program who meet regularly to implement or update the research program-specific strategy and to discuss anticipatory or reactive response to external events.
+The program leaders of the Health Behaviors & Chronic Disease research program chair the HB&CD Senior program council.
+This senior program council consist of a selection of senior researchers of the research program who meet regularly to implement or update the research program-specific strategy and to discuss anticipatory or reactive response to external events.

 Teatske Altenburg Bas van den Putte